osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

 If any addresses fail these checks, correct the DNS zone (forward and/or reverse) and allow DNS propagation before proceeding with registration and testing.

-??? example "Download and run the DNS checker"
+??? example "Run or download the DNS checker"
+    From the local tools checkout (preferred):

+    ```bash
+    sudo /opt/perfsonar-tp/tools_scripts/check-perfsonar-dns.sh
+    ```

-    You can download and run the DNS checker directly on the host (or from any machine that has network visibility to your DNS servers).
+    Or download and run the DNS checker directly on the host (or from any machine that has network visibility to your DNS servers).
 The script expects `/etc/perfSONAR-multi-nic-config.conf` to exist and be readable.

     ```bash
     # Download (curl)